Sprains and strains

 Helping to prevent sprains and strains

-Sprains and strains happen when you place excessive force on a joint, or overstretch/twist a muscle.
+Sprains and strains happen when you place too much force on a joint, or overstretch/twist a muscle.
 Not warming up before exercising, tired muscles and playing sport beyond what you are used to, are common causes.